SKA-ScienceDataProcessor/FastImaging/README.md

 - src: source code files (.cpp and .h)
   - libstp: the STP library code
   - test: unit tests for the STP library
+  - stp-runner: allows the execution of any STP function on arbitrary numpy data
   - third-party: external code, such as libraries
 - tools: auxiliary tools